-Condition Response control. and will therefore minimise erosion risk.
-2.5.5h: How will the proposed development impact on carbon storage Carbon storage in watercourses is unlikely to be impacted.
-2.5.6: How will the proposed development impact on freshwater ecology with regards to the community composition The proposed project is unlikely to affect freshwater ecology.
+Condition Response 2.5.5g: How will the proposed development impact on erosion The proposed project will implement erosion/surface water control. controls and will therefore minimise erosion risk.
+2.5.5h: How will the proposed development impact on carbon Carbon storage in watercourses is unlikely to be impacted. storage odibon storage in watercoarses is armitely to be impacted.
+2.5.6: How will the proposed development impact on freshwater The proposed project is unlikely to affect freshwater ecology. ecology with regards to the community composition The proposed project is dillikely to direct itestiwater ecology.